 When the opportunity arose to move to Washington, D.C., Brian began planning his first business, a macaroni and cheese food truck.
 Brian opened CapMac, one of the first food trucks on the DC food truck scene, in November, 2010.
 His mac and cheese creations received rave reviews and CapMac soon became a DC institution, with mentions and awards from the Washington Post, The Washingtonian, Southern Living Magazine, Thrillist, Zagat and more.
 After three and half years in business Brian sold CapMac with an eye on returning to the Hudson Valley.
 Kitchen Sink Food & Drink has become part of the local scene in Beacon, and is a great part of the revitalization of the charming Hudson Valley community.

 Truckload Farm and Orchard is a family-owned and operated “micro” farm and apiary on half an acre in Hyde Park, NY, dedicated to natural growing, good eating and fun!
 We grow over 2000 pounds of vegetables and fruits each season and we cultivate nearly 100 pounds of honey.
-A majority of what we produce is served at Kitchen Sink Food & Drink in Beacon, a portion is donated throughout the community, and shared with family, friends and neighbors.
+A majority of what we produce is served at Kitchen Sink Food & Drink and Meyer's Olde Dutch in Beacon, a portion is donated throughout the community, and shared with family, friends and neighbors.